AY2324S2-CS2113-T15-1/tp/docs/UserGuide.md

 ### Group Balances & Expense Tracking

 Tracking group balances and expenses has never been easier with LongAh!
 Users can log transactions between members, facilitating transparent and equitable expense distribution.
 LongAh! also offers intuitive visualizations, allowing users to quickly assess group financial dynamics at a glance.

+### Easily Finding Transactions

+Apart from neatly organising users' pending transactions, LongAh! offers a variety of ways for users to conveniently locate the transactions they are interested in by simply providing the related details.
+As of now, LongAh! has embedded support towards user searches based on both member names and transaction time, effectively lowering the cost of navigating through the transaction list when entries increase.

 ### Debt Simplification